LamAnnieV/ETL-3/README.md

 ![Please see page 4 of this data visualization](San_Francisco_Restaurants_Health_Inspection_Analysis_pg4.png)

-The visualization is for the top 10 restaurants.
-However, I would recommend to list the restaurants that have 9 or more high-risk violations, since there are around 15 ties for restaurants that have 8 high risk violations.
+This visualization is for the top 10 restaurants.
+However, I would recommend to list the restaurants that have 9 or more high risk violations, since there are around 15 ties for restaurants that have 8 high risk violations.